Dorza/repositoryLister/README.md

 * Tests can be run using ```npm run test``` for which there are a few basic tests.

 ## Usage
-* Across thet top of the page are two links to "Repositories" and "Organisations" pages, this uses react router.
+* Across the top of the page are two links to "Repositories" and "Organisations" pages, this uses react router.

 ### Repositories page